kormanowsky/collection/README.md

-# collection
+# Collection
-JavaScript collection of objects
+JavaScript collection of objects.